 When you pay the fees, keep the receipt, as you need to prove that you have paid the processing fees late in the application process.

 Let’s sum up …

-In this article, we covered issues such as the R1 visa application process, application form, requirements, costs, and processing time.
+In this article, we covered issues such as the R1 visa or religious worker visa application process, application form, requirements, costs, and processing time.
 On the Visa Library website, you can learn about other US visas as well as ways to immigrate to other countries.
 In case you have some experience, please write it down in the comment section.
 Your comments let the readers choose better and avoid mistakes.
 Conveying your experiences in comments is a great help for applicants.